tobiscode/disstans/docsrc/examples/example_1.rst

 event similar to the previous section.
 We could again just cut out the affected timespan, but for purely example reasons, we're instead going to add a model that will model this temporary offset.
-We craft this particular model with a constant :class:`~geonat.models.Polynomial` with a set start and end date, and setting it to zero outside it's active period.
-(We could also use a :class:`~geonat.models.Step` model with an end date, or write a new :class:`~geonat.models.Model` class entirely.)
+We craft this particular model with a constant :class:`~disstans.models.Polynomial` with a set start and end date, and setting it to zero outside it's active period.
+(We could also use a :class:`~disstans.models.Step` model with an end date, or write a new :class:`~disstans.models.Model` class entirely.)

 .. doctest::